Frequently Asked Questions

 Who can use your facilities?

-We have a 5 acre facility that includes a BBQ area, Paddlers Pub, sand volleyball, Frisbee golf course, and more.
+We have a 5 acre facility that includes the Paddlers Pub, sand volleyball, yard games, nature trail and more.
 We invite all our guests to take advantage of these facilities free of charge.
 Come take advantage of the only rafting company in Fort Collins that can offer these extras, and all though you will wish you could stay forever, overnight camping is not permitted.

 Are the facilities at Mountain Whitewater Descents open for group events?

 Yes!
 The 5-acre park at Mountain Whitewater Descents is available for group events like weddings, birthday parties, corporate meetings, employee gatherings, reunions and more.
 The outdoor facilities provide the perfect casual and rustic atmosphere for a great group experience.
-Reservations are required and a fee will be charged for private events.
+Reservations are required but there is no fee for events at this time.

 What are the hours of the Paddler’s Pub and who is invited?

 The Paddler’s Pub at Mountain Whitewater Descents will be open every day from 2pm to 8pm and from 2pm to 11pm on Friday and Saturday.
 There will be live music every Friday and Saturday evening and every Sunday afternoon.
-A food truck will be in the parking lot for all concerts as well.
+A food truck will be in the parking during live music as well.
 The Pub is open to both rafting guests and the general public.
 Check our Paddler’s Pub page for information.

 Do rafts flip?